 has more than 30 years of experience in trace element analysis.
-He is the principal of his own freelance writing and consulting company, Scientific Solutions, based in Gaithersburg, MD.
-He can be contacted by e-mail at thomasri@ bellatlantic.net or via his web site at www. scientificsolutions 1. com.
+He is principal of Scientific Solutions, a company that serves the technical writing and market needs of the scientific community.
+He is based in Gaithersburg, MD, and he can be contacted by e-mail at thomasrj@ bellatlantic.net or via his web site at www. scientificsolutions1. com.

-lectrothermal atomization (ETA) for use with atomic absorption (AA) has proven to be a very sensitive technique for trace element analysis during the previous three decades; however, the possibility of using the atomization/ heating device for electrothermal vaporization (ETV) sample introduction into an ICP mass spectrometer was identified in the late 1980s (2).
+lectrothermal atomiza-tion (ETA) for use with atomic absorption (AA) has proven to be a very sensitive technique for trace element analysis during the previous three decades; however, the possibility of using the atomization/heating device for electrothermal vaporization (ETV) sample introduction into an ICP mass spectrometer was identified in the late 1980s (2).
 The ETV sampling process relies on the basic principle that a carbon furnace or metal filament can be used to thermally separate the analytes from the matrix components and then sweep them into the ICP mass spectrometer for analysis.
 This is achieved by injecting a small amount of the sample (usually 20-50 μL via an autosampler) into a graphite tube or onto a metal filament.
 After the sample is introduced, drying, charring, and vaporization are achieved by slowly heating the graphite tube/metal filament.
 The sample material is vaporized into a flowing stream of carrier gas, which passes through the furnace or over the filament during the heating cycle.
 The analyte vapor recondenses in the carrier gas and is then swept into the plasma for ionization.